liddiard/weather-subway-board/README.md

 ![Explanation of LED matrix board](graphics/board_web_example_explanation.png)
 ![LED matrix board pixellated web viewer](graphics/board_web_example.gif)

+**\*"Timeline" view:** Trains are shown approaching the station (at bottom, orange line).

+- Left column (red dots): Local trains
+- Right column (white dots): Express trains.

-\* In the right-side "timeline" train view, trains are shown approaching the station (bottom, orange line).
-The left column of red dots shows local trains, while the right column of white dots shows express trains.
-The y-axis position of train dots is based on their number of minutes from the station, as shown by the tick marks and "30", "20", "10, "0" labels.
-Each pixel row represents one minute.
+The vertical position of train dots is based on their number of minutes from the station, as shown by the tick marks and "30", "20", "10, "0" labels.
+Each row of pixels represents one minute.

 ## Project structure